 You may be feeling a lot of pressure to quit.
 Take some time to think about what the right decision is for you and your baby.
-The decision is yours but don’t forget there’s a lot of support out there to help you decide, and take action, if that’s what you decide to do.
+The decision is yours but don’t forget there’s a lot of support out there to help you if you want to quit.

 Planning to quit as early as you can is the decision most health professionals recommend.

-Quitline has specially trained advisors to help you during your pregnancy, whether you’re ready to quit or not sure what you want to do.
-Your midwife and GP are also great sources of information and support.
+Quitline has specially-trained advisors to help you during your pregnancy, whether you’re ready to quit or if you're not sure.
+Your midwife and GP can also offer information and support.

 Every puff you take on a cigarette has an immediate effect on your baby:

 - The carbon monoxide you inhale replaces some of the oxygen in your blood, reducing the amount of oxygen getting to your baby.

 - The nicotine in cigarettes reduces how well your placenta works, making it harder for your baby to get the oxygen and nourishment it needs.

 - Due to lack of oxygen your baby moves less, for at least an hour, after each cigarette.
 It’s also harder for your baby to practise its breathing movements.